Liberty Hill AME Church – Summerton, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Liberty Hill AME Church

-Liberty Hill AME Church in Summerton was founded in 1867, five years after Emancipation and two years after the Civil War.
-The first church built on this site was constructed some time after Thomas and Margaret Briggs donated land for a church building, though the date is unclear.
-The current church – New Liberty Hill, as parishoners call it – was completed in 1905 as a wooden frame building; the brick veneer was added in the 1940s.
+Liberty Hill AME Church in Summerton was founded in 1867, four years after Emancipation and two years after the close of the Civil War.
+Members originally met in a bush arbor and later a shed.
+The first formal sanctuary built on this site was constructed after Thomas and Margaret Briggs sold four areas of land to church trustees for $1, though the date is unclear.
+The current church – New Liberty Hill, as parishioners call it – was completed in 1905 as a wood-frame building.
+Brick veneer was added in the 1940s.

 Liberty Hill AME Church Info

 Address: 2310 Liberty Hill Road, Summerton, SC 29148

 GPS Coordinates: 33.591125,-80.389555

 Liberty Hill AME Church Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Liberty Hill AME Church, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!